zhag-devops/python-project/README.md

 Requirements: python3 and Docker.

 To initialize the local development environment, simply run "make install".
 Don`t forget to activate virtual environment by run "source .venv/bin/activate" You can also run "make ci" to execute the code within a Docker container.

+## Workflow

+Add a package to dev environment
+> poetry add package_name --group=dev

+Add package to prod environment
+> poetry add package_name

 ## Project Details